Tuna Salad Recipe with Pasta

 Drain pasta and peas.
 If you want room-temperature pasta salad, don’t rinse.
 If you want cold pasta salad, rinse with cold water.

-Mix Remaining Ingredients
+3. Mix Remaining Ingredients and Serve

 adding dill and red onions to tuna pasta salad

-Storing Tuna Pasta Salad
+Storing this Tuna Salad Recipe with Pasta

 Freezing or Make Ahead – I don’t recommend freezing this salad because of the mayo- it doesn’t thaw and remix very well.
 You can make this salad ahead of time (the day before) before you need it and store in the fridge until ready to serve.

 Love Tuna?
-Check Out These Other Recipes:
+Check Out These Other Seafood Recipes:

 tuna pasta salad on a white plate